 United States Customs and Immigration Enforcement (ICE) is the federal agency responsible for overseeing border security and immigration.
 In the early weeks of the Trump Administration, there have been reports that ICE is increasing raids within American communities.
 Unfortunately, the Department of Homeland Security (DHS) and the Trump Administration have continuously failed to provide the public with straightforward information on this issue.
-That being said, our Los Angeles immigration lawyers have been following reports of ICE raids and are here to share what we currently know.
+That being said, our immigration lawyer in Los Angeless have been following reports of ICE raids and are here to share what we currently know.

 Are ICE Raids Actually Increasing?